 About the Programme

-Since 1947, the Dag Hammarskjöld Library has arranged for the distribution of United Nations documents and publications to users around the world through a network of depository libraries.
+Since 1947, the Dag Hammarskjöld Library has arranged for the distribution and access of United Nations documents and publications to users around the world through a network of depository libraries.

 - Place the material received in the care of qualified library staff;